 - supporting offenders in the community

 - helping offenders understand how their offences affect victims and the public.

 You’ll work with offenders before, during and after they are sentenced.
 You’ll often work in a field team, preparing court reports and supervising offenders in the community.
 You can also work in other settings such as prisons or approved premises - previously known as probation hostels.

 - interview offenders and other relevant people before sentencing

 - prepare pre-sentence reports, to help magistrates and judges decide on the most suitable sentence

 - enforce Community Orders - making sure that offenders attend regular supervision appointments and take part in group programmes or unpaid community work

 - run specialist group programmes to change offenders' attitudes and behaviour

 - provide reports and risk assessments to help prisons and parole review boards decide on early release

 - work with prisoners about to be released

 - work with victims of crime.

-In this job you’ll work closely with a range of other agencies such as the police, social services, substance misuse services and Youth Offending Teams.
+In this job you’ll work closely with other agencies like the police, social services, substance misuse services and Youth Offending Teams.

 You’ll normally work around 37 hours a week, Monday to Friday.
 You may sometimes need to cover nights and weekends, usually with time off to make up for working unsocial hours.

 You would have an office base but also spend a lot of your time travelling around your local area to attend community programmes, group sessions, prisons and court.